Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 - Proof of identity (driver license or identification card) is required to receive a title when applying in person.
 If proof of identify is not provided, DMV will mail the title to the vehicle owner or lien holder.

-- DMV customer service centers accept cash, checks and money orders.
+- DMV customer service centers accept cash, checks, most debit cards, and credit cards (MasterCard, American Express, and Discover only).

 - DMV requires anyone picking up a title on behalf of the owner or lien holder to have a completed "Permission to Pick Up Title" form MV2932 (Spanish version) and show proof of identity.